-Depending on the legal structure of a social enterprise it may commit a different level of profits towards its social aim.
+Depending on the legal structure a social enterprise is set up with, it may commit a different level of profits towards its social or environmental aims.
 This could be due to a number of reasons including how the business plans to raise finance, where start-up capital came from or whether it also applies for charitable funds.
-We felt it was important to be transparent about this and so added this additional filter.
+If this is important to you, you can select which organisations you see in the gift directory by using the profit filter.